-Pain BC is a collaborative provincial non-profit organization working to improve the lives of the 1 in 5 British Columbians living with chronic pain.
+Pain BC is a registered charity whose mission is to enhance the well-being of all people living with pain through empowerment, care, education and innovation.
 Our priorities include prevention and early intervention, education and empowerment, health care practice improvement and systems change, as well as stigma reduction and research.

 Major duties and responsibilities

-The Instructional Designer is responsible for the delivery of Pain BC’s educational programs for health care providers, patients, and our volunteer community.
-Education programs and resources may be local, community-based collaborations or province-wide in scope, with multiple and diverse stakeholders.
+The Instructional Designer is responsible for the design of Pain BC’s educational programs for health care providers, people living with pain, and our volunteer community.
+Education programs and resources may be local, community-based collaborations, national or province-wide in scope, with multiple and diverse stakeholders.
 They may be delivered online, face-to-face, in print, or in a blended delivery model.

 Specific responsibilities include:

-- Curriculum design – Works with SMEs and colleagues to develop specific learning objectives and course curricula based on course objectives.
+- Curriculum design – Works with academic researchers, SMEs, and colleagues to develop specific learning objectives and course curricula based on course objectives.
 Develops and writes new sections for materials where expertise is appropriate.

-- Support and teamwork – Supports day-to-day activities of educational programs and services (workshops, webinars, LMS, and other educational events)
+- Support and teamwork – Supports day-to-day activities of educational programs and services (e.g., workshops, webinars, LMS, and other educational events).

 Requirements and qualifications